 4. I want to specialize in a certain area of practice (e.g., environmental modifications, pediatrics).
 How do I find a program with this specialty?

 All entry-level educational programs prepare you to be a generalist.
 Specializing in one area of practice would be something you would pursue after you graduate and successfully pass the national certification examination.
 Many practitioners do select a specialty area of practice.
 Others change their area of practice throughout their careers.
 Occupational therapy provides a great deal of career flexibility.
-Recent graduates and new practitioners interested in advancing their practice and specializing in the field of occupational therapy may want to consider completing a Residency Program.
+Recent graduates and new practitioners interested in advancing their practice and specializing in the field of occupational therapy may want to consider completing a Fellowship Program.